fulldecent/swift6-module-template/Recipe.md

 Use Xcode Version 12.4 (12D4e). *This is the latest publicly released or Gold Master version.*

+This recipe is also demonstrated in a YouTube flyover at https://youtu.be/ksYXtNn8lhE (15 minutes).

 ### I. Create a package for your module

 1. In Xcode, choose File > New > Swift Package…